agonyantibodies/agonyantibodies.github.io/_posts/2016-03-17-Catching-a-killer.md

 Even though lots of progress has been made in the last century, a lot of work is still to be done.
 A large number of children remains unvaccinated and at risk for preventable diseases.
 As mentioned before, smallpox is the only eradicated disease so far.
-Other diseases, such as polio, are on the verge of elimination, but a last push is necessary to achieve this.
+Other diseases, such as polio, are on the verge of elimination, but a last push is needed to achieve this.
 Commitment from governments and people together is necessary in order to eliminate other infectious diseases.

 Gwendoline Deslyper